JakeSteam/blog-programming/_drafts/2022-11-12-how-bugs-erode-user-trust-with-bloggie-io.md

 So far, I have only found an unnecessary button that doesn't work, and unusual decisions for URLs and signup options.
 These are all easily overlooked.

 ### Live editor
 Since I was starting to look for bugs, I opened up [the demo editor](https://bloggie.io/demo).
-It invited me to "Try editing this area", and after doing as instructued... the preview didn't change.
+It invited me to "Try editing this area", and after doing as instructed… the preview didn't change.
 Considering the live editor worked whilst writing a post and the overall experience had been pretty smooth, I didn't expect to face issues so soon!

 [![](/assets/images/2022/bloggie-liveeditor-740w.png)](/assets/images/2022/bloggie-liveeditor.png)

 After trying to give it a helping hand by disabling adblock, clicking the preview, and refreshing the page, I had to conclude it's just broken.
 Oops.

 ### Overlapping menus
-Next I looked at my example post, and realised the post "Share" and "Options" popup menus went underneath the very pretty code block, making them unreadable.
+Next I looked at my example post, and realised the post "Share" and "Options" pop-up menus went underneath the very pretty code block, making them unreadable.
 Again, oops.

 [![](/assets/images/2022/bloggie-codeblockbug.png)](/assets/images/2022/bloggie-codeblockbug.png)

 Alright, so we've got some minor UI issues.
 And a bit of broken functionality here and there.
-Unfortunately, there's more to come...
+Unfortunately, there's more to come…

 ## The cracks widening